 - Find out if you will have to change the batteries in the monitor.
 Be sure you know how to do it and have extra batteries on hand.

 - Once you have been hooked up to the monitor and given instructions, you can return to your usual activities, such as work, household chores, and exercise, unless your healthcare provider tells you otherwise.
 This will allow your healthcare provider to identify problems that may only occur with certain activities.

 - You will be instructed to keep a diary of your activities while wearing the monitor.
-You should write down the date and time of your activities, particularly if any symptoms, such as dizziness, palpitations, chest pain, or other previously-experienced symptoms, occur.
+Write down the date and time of your activities, particularly if any symptoms, such as dizziness, palpitations, chest pain, or other previously experienced symptoms, occur.